swpecht/swpecht.github.io/docs/_drafts/2023-5-01-cfr-in-rust.md

 I have implemented both vanilla CFR and CFR with chance sampling (CFRCS).
 Both algorithms have been evaluated on [Kuhn Poker](https://en.wikipedia.org/wiki/Kuhn_poker) and Bluff ([liar's dice](https://en.wikipedia.org/wiki/Liar%27s_dice)).
 Overall, for larger games, CFRCS converges to a more optimal strategy faster than CFR.

-# CFR overview
-I used 3 main components to implement CFR for games:
-* the CFR algorithms themselves
-* A `node` object to store the cumulative regrets and move probabilities for every istate
-* A node store that can retrieve and save `node`s based on an istate key (think a HashMap)

-I found the second two to be well documented with other sources.
-But I struggled with implementing 1 and especially understanding the difference between vanilla CFR and CFRCS.

 # CFR algorithm
 The CFR algorithm is taken from [section 2.2.2 of Marc Lanctot's thesis](http://mlanctot.info/files/papers/PhD_Thesis_MarcLanctot.pdf):
 ![CFR algorithm](/assets/cfr-in-rust/vCFR.png)

-As someone without an academic background in the subject, this made essentially zero sense to me.
+As someone without an academic background in the subject, this made little sense to me.
+I understood the high-level concept for CFR -- choose an action that minimizes regret.
+But I didn't understand the details of how to actually implement it.
 After doing my own implementation, here a line-by-line breakdown for how I understand this:

 --------------
 ![CFR lines 1-4](/assets/cfr-in-rust/vCFR%201-4.png)